Common Sense Media Review

 What's the Story?

 Co-executive-produced by rapper Curtis "50 Cent" Jackson, FOR LIFE is a legal drama about a man who becomes a lawyer and litigates cases for inmates while trying to overturn his own life sentence.
-The series, which is loosely based on true events, stars Nicholas Pinnock as Aaron Wallace, a former club owner serving a life sentence without the possibility of parole after being wrongfully convicted for drug trafficking.
-In an effort to clear his name, Wallace earns his law license behind bars, and represents fellow inmates in court.
+The series stars Nicholas Pinnock as Aaron Wallace, a former club owner serving a life sentence without the possibility of parole after being wrongfully convicted for drug trafficking.
+Wallace is loosely based on real-life figure Isaac Wright Jr., who successfully had his drug trafficking conviction overturned after serving seven and a half years of a life sentence.
+Wallace earns his law license behind bars and represents fellow inmates in court while working to clear his name.
 Occasionally helping him with cases is fellow inmate Jamal (Dorian Crossmond Missick).
 He also gets some support from prison warden Safiya Masry (Indira Varma), who wants to see more prison reform.
 Negotiating the system's politics is a challenge, especially since Masry's wife, Anya Harrison (Mary Stuart Masterson), is running for district attorney, and prosecutor Glen Maskins (Boris McGiver) is determined to keep him incarcerated.
 It doesn't help that Aaron's wife, Marie (Joy Bryant), has moved on and is now in a relationship with a former friend.
-But Wallace's daughter Jasmine (Tyla Harris) continues to believe in him, which keeps him fighting.
+But Wallace's daughter, Jasmine (Tyla Harris), continues to believe in him, which keeps him fighting.

 Is It Any Good?

-This compelling series is inspired by the true story of Isaac Wright Jr., who successfully had his drug trafficking conviction overturned after serving seven and a half years of a life sentence.
-It centers on Aaron Wallace's efforts to help inmates who are victims of the institutional flaws inherent in the criminal justice system, which requires him to work alongside the same people who are intent on keeping him locked up.
+This compelling series is inspired by true events and calls attention to real-world problems with the U.S. criminal justice system.
+For Life centers on Wallace's efforts to help inmates who are victims of the institutional flaws inherent in the system, which requires him to work alongside the same people who are intent on keeping him locked up.
 It also weaves in family narratives to underscore the collateral damage caused by his wrongful incarceration.
 Like many police procedural TV shows, there are some predictable dramatic moments.
-But the show's quiet subtleties, ranging from calls to action written on papers hanging from cell walls, to Wallace wearing a small smile and a prison uniform while handcuffed to a bus seat after successfully winning a trial, highlight the difficult and dangerous metaphorical tightrope that he walks every day.
+But the show's quiet subtleties, ranging from calls to action written on papers hanging from cell walls to the image of Wallace wearing a small smile and a prison uniform while handcuffed to a bus seat after successfully winning a trial, highlight the difficult and dangerous metaphorical tightrope that he walks every day.
 These are the details that make For Life worth watching, regardless of how frustrated the story may make you feel.

 Talk to Your Kids About ...